clux/modul8/docs/api.md

       .compile('./out.js');

 You can add any number of domains to be scanned.
 Files on these domains can be required specifically with `require('domain::name')`.
-Both the domain and file extension can be omitted if there are no conflicts (current domain gets scanned first, .js scanned before .coffee).
+Both the domain and file extension can be omitted if there are no conflicts.

 The following are equivalent from a file in the root of the application domain, having the file `validation.js` in the same folder